djpublic/stackai-file-picker/README.md

 I followed the suggested stack from the project, including Zustand.

+- Plus: I added JEST for tests
+- Plug: I added Github Actions in the CI

 ### Bonus Features

 I did not have time to implement the filters and sorting, but I added the search.
 I found the search endpoints by using the Stack API production app.
 There's no search API in the Jupyter file.